usnistgov/dioptra/_sources/deployment-guide/docker-images-list-and-settings.rst.txt

 MLFlow Tracking
 ---------------

-The MLFlow Tracking service is an API and UI for logging and querying parameters, metrics, and output files when running your experiments.
+The MLFlow Tracking service is an :term:`API` and UI for logging and querying parameters, metrics, and output files when running your experiments.

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~